 • Before action.
-The Supervisor will complete an informal inquiry of the incident(s) that: 1) Both establishes and verifies grounds for discipline that warrant this type of action; and 2) Includes the employee's response to the allegation(s) involved, if such a response is given.
+The Supervisor will complete an informal inquiry of the incident(s) that: 1) Both establishes and verifies grounds for discipline that warrant this type of action; and 2) Includes the Employee's response to the allegation(s) involved, if such a response is given.

-NOTE: If the Supervisor determines there may be Cause for disciplinary action, the employee shall be informed of the following in writing: 1) A pending meeting; 2) The specific reason(s) for the meeting; 3) The date and time of the meeting; and 4) The option of being accompanied by a union representative (see Form 3.01 and Form 3.02).
-If requested by the Teacher not later than one (1) day following a conference or meeting that was not intended to be disciplinary in nature, the subsequent conference preceding the imposition of discipline shall be held not later than three (3) days following the initial conference or meeting [TAWLS Article 6 Section 10; see Section 3.0].
-During the fact-finding meeting, the employee will have the opportunity: 1) To respond; 2) To rebut; 3) To offer mitigation; and/or: 4) To accept the allegation(s) and intended action.
+NOTE: If the Supervisor determines there may be Cause for disciplinary action, the Employee shall be informed of the following in writing: 1) A pending meeting; 2) The specific reason(s) for the meeting; 3) The date and time of the meeting; and 4) The option of being accompanied by a union representative (see Form 3.03 and Form 3.05).
+If requested by the Teacher not later than one (1) day following an excepted conference or meeting that was not intended to be disciplinary in nature, the subsequent conference preceding the imposition of discipline shall be held not later than three (3) days following the initial conference or meeting (see Resource 3.02) [TAWLS Article 6 Section 10].

-5.0 PROCEDURES FOR INFORMAL ACTIONS-CONT'D. WRITTEN WARNINGS-CONT'D.
+5.0 PROCEDURES FOR INFORMAL ACTIONS (CONT'D) WRITTEN WARNINGS (CONT'D)